anuragjaiswal50/Vehicle-Rental-System/README.md

 - Database integration for storing rental history and customer records.
 - Graphical User Interface (GUI) for an improved user experience.
 - Online booking system for reserving vehicles in advance.

-Certainly!
-Here’s a **detailed workflow section** that you can integrate into your **README file**, ensuring users understand how the system operates.

 ---